KnpLabs/DoctrineBehaviors/README.md

 Geocodable Provides extensions to PostgreSQL platform in order to work with cube and earthdistance extensions.

 It allows you to query entities based on geographical coordinates.
-It also provides an easy entry point to use 3rd party libraries like the exellent [geocoder](https://github.com/willdurand/Geocoder) to transform addresses into latitude and longitude.
+It also provides an easy entry point to use 3rd party libraries like the excellent [geocoder](https://github.com/willdurand/Geocoder) to transform addresses into latitude and longitude.

 ``` php